PFurtak/PFurtakBlog/content/blog/stripe-react-client/index.md

 CVC: `123`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see an alert for successful payment.
-If you open up dev tools, you should see the token that was generated because of the console.log statement we put in our StripeButton component.
+If you open up the browser's developer tools, you should see the token that was generated because of the console.log statement we wrote in earlier.

 ![Token](./token.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This token will need to get passed through to your backend, and then to Stripe to actually complete the transaction; but that is beyond the scope of this article.
-I just wanted to show you how we can integrate Stripe with our React frontend.
-We will cover the backend portion in a future article.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This token will need to get passed through to your back-end, and then sent to Stripe to fully complete the transaction; but that is beyond the scope of this article.
+I only wanted to show how we can integrate Stripe with our React front-end for now.
+We will cover the back-end logic in a future article.

 ## What's Next?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Next we will talk about optimizing your applications and the importance site speed can have for your organization.
-This topic doesn't really get talked about too often, but it is super important to know how to squeeze every bit of performance out of your web applications.
+This topic isn't really covered too often when you are starting out in web development, but it is super important to know how to squeeze every bit of performance out of your web applications.

 Thanks for reading!